FDA Panel Endorses Gene Therapy For A Form Of Childhood Blindness

 The injections themselves did cause complications in a few patients, such as a serious infection that resulted in permanent damage, and a dangerous increase in pressure in the eye.
 But there were no adverse reactions or any signs of problems associated with the gene therapy itself, the researchers reported.

 While this disease is rare, the same approach could work for similar forms of genetic eye disease, Maguire says."There are a lot of retinal diseases like this, and if you added them together it's a big thing because they are all incurable."
-Maguire says.

 If approved, the treatment would be marketed under the name Luxturna.